Azure/AML-Kubernetes/docs/ASH/KFServing-with-model-in-Azure-Storage.md

-# TFServing with Azure Storage Blob
+# KFServing with Azure Storage Blob

 In this article, you will create a KFServing InferenceService resource on a kubernetes cluster with KFserving installed.
 The machine learning model used is in tensorflow saved model format.
 It is saved as Azure Storage blob.